Azure/cloud-scale-data-for-devs-guide/docs/intro-nosql.md

 NoSQL databases are open-source, distributed, and non-relational.
 These characteristics lend themselves to the following benefits:

-* non-relational allows storage of semi-structured and unstructured data
+* Non-relational allows storage of semi-structured and unstructured data
-* schema-less, which allows flexible data models
+* Schema-less, which allows flexible data models
-* rapidly adaptive to changing requirements
+* Rapidly adaptive to changing requirements
-* horizontally scalable due to the distributed nature
+* Horizontally scalable due to the distributed nature
-* highly available due to the distributed nature
+* Highly available due to the distributed nature

 If you're coming from a relational background and still aren’t sure how NoSQL differs, see [Understanding the differences between NoSQL and relational databases](https://docs.microsoft.com/azure/cosmos-db/relational-nosql).